mesosphere/dcos-docs-site/pages/1.14/installing/production/advanced-configuration/configuring-zones-regions/index.md

 ## Eliminating Single Points of Failure

 Single points of failure come in many forms.
 For example, a service like ZooKeeper can become a single point of failure when every service in your system shares one ZooKeeper cluster.
 You can reduce risks by running multiple ZooKeeper clusters for separate services.
-There's an Exhibitor [Universe package](https://github.com/mesosphere/exhibitor-dcos) that makes this easy.
+There's an Exhibitor [{{ model.packageRepo }} package](https://github.com/mesosphere/exhibitor-dcos) that makes this easy.

 Other common single points of failure include: